KevinKotze/sarb-current/README.md

 The most recent description file that is provided by the SARB has been saved in the “data-raw” sub-folder.
-It is included in both original `.xlsx` and converted `.rds` format.
-The layout is consistent with the way in which this data is provided.
+It is included in both original `.xlsx` and converted `.RData` format.
+The layout is consistent with the way in which this data is provided (sorry).

 ## Installation